 The standard deduction is based upon the principle that every taxpayer should be allowed some deduction for personal living expenses.
 This deduction will be allowed even if the taxpayer cannot prove that he or she spent the amount involved.
 In passing this part of the tax law, Congress was well aware that many taxpayers do not keep complete records of their expenditures.
 Without such a provision, these taxpayers might, unjustly, not be allowed to take any deduction at all.
 The standard deduction is more than just an escape hatch for those who are unable to itemize for want of proof; it also serves as a minimum deduction for all taxpayers.
 The law provides that this minimum deduction will be adjusted annually to prevent inflation-caused tax increases.
-See Publication 17 - Chapter 20 - Standard Deduction for details.
+See Publication 17 - Part Three - Standard Deduction for details.

 If the taxpayer(s) check any of the boxes on page 1 of Form 1040, they MUST use the standard deduction chart for people age 65 or older (unless Schedule A - Itemized Deductions is used) to determine their correct standard deduction amount.
 There is also a standard deduction for dependents.
-If none of the boxes on page 1 are checked, then the standard deduction amount shown below which applies to the filing status of the taxpayer(s) is selected from the options on line 12 of Form 1040 and entered on line 12.
+If none of the boxes on page 1 are checked, then the standard deduction amount shown below which applies to the filing status of the taxpayer(s) is selected from the options on line 12 of Form 1040.

-Under the Tax Cuts and Jobs Act (TCJA) the standard deduction amounts increased to \$12,400 for individuals, to \$18,650 for heads of household, and to \$24,800 for married couples filing jointly and surviving spouses in 2020.
-(30)
+In 2024, the standard deduction amounts increased to \$14,600 for individuals, to \$21,900 for heads of household, and to \$29,200 for married couples filing jointly and surviving spouses.
+(25)